TechxArtisanStudio/Openterface/docs/product/keymod/whats-in-the-box.md

 ---
 title: "What's In The Box"
-description: "KeyMod package contents.
+description: "KeyMod Series package contents.
 Pre-launch: packaging and accessories are still in development.
 Expected items include KeyMod unit, cable, and quick start guide."
-keywords: "KeyMod, package contents, what's in the box, accessories, pre-launch"
+keywords: "KeyMod Series, package contents, what's in the box, accessories, pre-launch"
 ---

-# **What's In The Box** | Openterface KeyMod
+# **What's In The Box** | Openterface KeyMod Series

-KeyMod is currently in pre-launch.
+KeyMod Series is currently in pre-launch.
 Package contents and packaging design are still in development and may change before fulfillment.

 ## Expected Contents *(tentative)*